 95% reduction in pocket content and workwear that lasts longer

 Elis rents out workwear to businesses and is responsible for washing and maintenance.
-The challenge was that employees at client and laundry sites were handling the garments in ways that shortened their lifespan, without realizing it.
+The challenge was that employees were handling the garments in ways that shortened their lifespan, without realizing it.

 Results